About

 highly selective private universityhealth sciences focushigh research activitylow student faculty ratio

-Emory University is a private research university in Atlanta, GA, known for its highly selective private university, health sciences focus, and high research activity.
-With an acceptance rate of 11%, Emory University is highly selective, typically enrolling around 1,424 students each year.
-Emory University is test optional; students who submit scores are typically admitted with SATs between 1480–1540, though many competitive applicants choose not to submit.
-Emory University meets 100% of demonstrated financial need and has replaced loans with grants; for families earning under $200,000, the net cost is often $0.
+Emory University is a private research university in Atlanta, GA, known for its health sciences focus and low student faculty ratio.
+With an acceptance rate of 11%, Emory is highly selective, typically enrolling around 1,424 students each year.
+Emory is test optional; students who submit scores are typically admitted with SATs between 1480–1540, though many competitive applicants choose not to submit.
+Emory meets 100% of demonstrated financial need and has replaced loans with grants; for families earning under $200,000, the net cost is often $0.

 Admissions